sjl/.plan/README.markdown

   ANSI Common Lisp.
 If I have spare time down the road I could try my hand at wrapping CUDD, and then porting the rest of my code to something else will be trivial.

+### 2016-09-07

+* Installed [ABCL][].
+* Ported [cl-nrepl][] to work with ABCL, took one line of code.
+* Got [Temperance][] running in ABCL.
+Required no changes to Temperance, but I did have to hack [policy-cond][] a bit more.
+But the test suite passes.
+  Nice.
+* After getting those working, I think my plan from yesterday might be feasible.
+* Watched Knuth talk about [ZDDs][zdd] and I think these might end up being an even better fit for my thesis than [BDDs][bdd].
+Must investigate further.

+### 2016-09-08

+* Started sketching out a project for my thesis' game player.
+Gonna call it [Scully][] because it deals with incomplete-information games.
+* Got some basic socket-based communication up and running for Scully with usocket, so eventually she'll be able to have multiple "brains" running in parallel to solve a given game, and each brain will be isolated to its own process.
+That way if a particular strategy blows the heap it doesn't kill the entire player.